 Jake attends a Na'vi ceremony, where he learns the Na'vi believe that every person can be born twice.
 Neytiri leads Jake to a place of prayer, the "tree of voices," where they use their queues to bond with the tree.
 Neytiri tells Jake he can make a bow from the tree ... and that he can choose a woman.
 Jake tells Neytiri that he has already chosen her, and she says that she has chosen him.
 They sleep together under the tree and Jake wakes up back in the lab.

 In the morning, Neytiri awakens to falling trees, then the presence of bulldozers.
 Soldiers are advancing as the forest falls around Neytiri, who is dragging and carrying Jake to safety.
-When he finally revives, Jake climbs onto one of the bulldozers and tries to stop it, eventually blinding its camera system and drawing some gunfire.
+At their remote spot, Jake is getting ready to link with his avatar and when he finally revives, Jake climbs onto one of the bulldozers and tries to stop it, eventually smashing its camera system and drawing some gunfire.
 Other Na'vi warriors arrive, while the Colonel, reviewing films back at the base, recognizes Jake in his avatar form as the person who tried to stop their mission.
 The bulldozers continue their operation, wiping out the sacred ground.

 At Hometree, the Na'vi want war.
 Grace and Jake argue against it.
 There's an intense debate.
-Tsu'Tey tries to kill Jake, having learned that Jake and Neytiri are mated for life.
+Tsu'Tey tries to kill Jake, jealous at having learned that Jake and Neytiri are mated for life when he and Neytiri were betrothed.
 Jake declares he is a Na'vi and deserves the right to speak.
-Suddenly, both Grace and Jake's avatars fall unconscious as the links between them and their human forms are abruptly broken by the enraged Colonel.
+Suddenly, both Grace and Jake's avatars fall unconscious as the links between them and their human forms are abruptly broken by the enraged Colonel, who arrests Jake for trying to stop the bulldozers.

 Grace and Jake face off with RDA and military brass.
 Grace reveals that Pandora's trees form a network that has more neural connections than exist in the human brain and that the Na'vi can tap into that network.
 Consequently, the Omaticaya will never leave Hometree.
 Parker and the Colonel discuss options.
-Gas out the Na'vi ... turn gunships on Hometree ...
+He will launch an attack on Hometree and us gas bombs to drive out the Na'vi.
 Jake presses to be allowed to return to the Omaticaya to try to convince them to leave, and he's granted one hour to achieve that objective.

 Jake and Grace are not welcomed back.
 Neytiri rejects Jake.
 Both Jake and Grace are bound and left behind by the Omaticaya, who are preparing to fight against the humans, who have arrived in a large fleet of flying ships.
 The fleet launches gas canisters into Hometree and the surrounding area.
 As the battle escalates, most of the weaponry is targeted at the root structure of Hometree, which is toppled by a series of explosions and heavy artillery.
 Many Omaticaya are killed.
 Mo'at frees Jake and Grace and asks them to save the tribe.
 Jake arrives and is rejected again by Neytiri when he tries to console her.
 Neytiri's father Eytukan is killed by a large piece of shrapnel; his dying wish is for Neytiri to take his sacred bow and assume leadership of their people.

 Trudy arrives at the cell which holds Jake, Grace, and Norm.
 She dupes their guard by saying she wants nothing to do with them, only to knock out the guard an instant later.
 As they prepare to flee the base, Grace is shot and wounded by the Colonel.
-The team flies Trudy's ship to the remote lab in the floating mountains.
+The team flies Trudy's ship to the remote lab in the floating mountains and they take a pod to another spot in the forest.
 Jake returns to his avatar body.

 The human military have picked up the infusion of Na'vi into the area, from a few hundred to 2000 within a day.
 At this rate, the Colonel says as he addresses his troops, the Na'vi will soon total 20,000, at which point their perimeter will be overrun.
 Rather than let that happen, he continues, they must stage a pre-emptive attack while they still can.
 Their plan is to turn a space shuttle into the carrier of a massive bomb.
 Their target is the Tree of Souls, and the attack is planned for 0600 the next day.
 They believe that if they destroy the Tree of Souls, the Na'vi will go away and never come near this place again.

 Jake is busy rallying the Omaticaya.
-At the Tree of Souls, he asks Eywa to look into Grace's memories, and stresses that humankind killed their mother (Earth), the entity that protects the balance of life.
+At the Tree of Souls, he uses his queue to bond with the tree and asks Eywa to look into Grace's memories, stressing that humankind killed their mother (Earth), the entity that protects the balance of life.
 Neytiri appears and tells Jake that Eywa does not take sides.

-The story jumps to the day of the final battle.
-The military forces are close and the bombship is moving toward the Tree of Souls.
+Quaritch masses his fleet, mostly as protection for the Valkyrie shuttle.
+The bombship and the fleet move toward the Tree of Souls.
 The united Na'vi force begins to arrive from the sky and on the ground.
 Jake on his toruk, Tsu'Tey, and other warriors engage in battle with the military aircraft, mainly Scorpion assault ships.
 Casualties mount on both sides.
-The gunships have unmatched firepower, but are no match for the declans, who grab hold of them and smash them against each other..
+The gunships have unmatched firepower, but are no match for the declans, who grab hold of them and smash them against each other.

-A flurry of main-character action: Jake, riding the toruk, is pursued and shot at by Col. Quaritch's ship; Trudy arrives and opens fire on the Colonel's command ship; Neytiri's banshee is shot down and killed; Norm's avatar is mortally wounded and he jumps back to his human form; Tsu'Tey takes on the bombship and is killed in the attempt; Trudy dies when her ship is blown up.
+Jake, riding the toruk, is pursued and shot at by Col. Quaritch's Dragonfly ship; Trudy arrives and opens fire on the Colonel's command ship; Neytiri's banshee is shot down and killed; Norm's avatar is mortally wounded and he jumps back to his human form; Tsu'Tey takes on the bombship and is killed in the attempt; Trudy dies when her ship is destroyed in a hail of gunfire from Quaritch's Dragonfly.

 Neytiri watches this action from the ground.
 Jake attempts to contact Tsu'Tey and is unsuccessful, as is his attempt to reach Trudy.
 Meanwhile, the bombship closes in on the Tree of Souls.

 Jake tells Neytiri via communicator to disengage from the fight.
 Suddenly, through what's left of the surrounding forest, a battalion of Titanotheres, Pandora's heavily armored dinosaur-like animals, arrives and engages the Earth forces.
 They quickly lay waste to infantry and soldiers in AMP suits.
-Neytiri observes this and tells Jake that his prayer to Eywa for help has been heard as the animals rout the humans on the ground.
+Overjoyed that Eywa has heard Jake's plea for help, Neytiri rejoins the fight with many other of Pandora's species behind her.
+When a thanator appears nearby, it bows to her submissively.

 Jake and his toruk take to the sky to confront the bombship as the military's ground forces retreat in disarray.
 Approaching from above, Jake grenades the bombship.
 It crashes in flames and explosions well away from the Tree of Souls.
 Jake also throws explosives into vulnerable parts of the command ship.
 It begins to burn and go down.

 Col. Quaritch puts on an AMP suit and jumps free of the command ship before it disintegrates in a ball of flames.
-He makes his way to the temporary camp set up by Grace and the others when they moved operations away from the base.
-Human Jake, of course, is inside the camp and linked to his avatar.
-Quaritch, set on killing Jake, is now attacked by a thanator that carried Neytiri to the site, Neytiri having bonded with the animal.
+He finds himself at the temporary camp set up by Grace.
+In the camp, Jake is inside his avatar pod.
+Quaritch, set on killing Jake, is now attacked by a thanator that Neytiri had bonded with and ridden to the site.
 With the aid of his AMP suit the Colonel kills the thanator and Neytiri is trapped underneath it.

-Before the Colonel has a chance to kill Neytiri as well, avatar Jake arrives.
+Before the Colonel has a chance to kill Neytiri, Jake arrives in his avatar.
 The two engage in combat, the Colonel in his AMP suit and Jake as his avatar, armed only with a piece of pipe.
 Jake smashes the suit's plastic canopy, the Colonel pops it off, dons a breathing mask, and, before he moves off toward the structures that house the pods, asks Jake how it feels to have betrayed his race.
 "You think you're one of them?
 Time to wake up," he taunts, as he smashes into the mobile lab, looking for Jake's pod, intent on destroying it and human Jake.
 The battle resumes.
 Jake is grabbed by an arm of the AMP suit and hangs from his queue before the Colonel.
 Meanwhile, Neytiri has almost freed herself.

 The Colonel now moves Jake closer to him and reaches for his knife, intending to finish Jake by slitting his throat.
-Suddenly, Neytiri shoots an arrow at the Colonel that penetrates deeply into the center of his chest.
+Suddenly, Neytiri shoots an arrow at the Colonel, impaling him through the center of his chest.
 The Colonel, reeling, is unable to continue his attack on Jake.
 Neytiri's second arrow lodges right next to the first.
 It brings the Colonel in the AMP suit to the ground.
-However, much damage has been done to the lab, which is leaking oxygen.
+However, much damage has been done to the lab, which is leaking in the planet's poisonous atmosphere.
 Human Jake is awake but having difficulty both breathing and trying to get a mask on.
 Neytiri arrives and helps Jake on with his mask.
 Cradling human Jake, she says, "I see you."
 It's the first time they have seen each other face-to-face.

-Cut to the former military base, which is now under Na'vi control.
-Most of the remaining humans are being marched into a shuttle to be shipped back to Earth; however, a select few Earth people, such as Norm and Dr. Patel, are invited to stay on Pandora.
+Back at Hell's Gate, most of the remaining humans are being marched into a shuttle to be sent back to Earth; however, a select few Earth people, such as Norm and Dr. Patel, are invited to stay on Pandora.

 Jake signs off in his final videolog, where we learn that he has chosen to transfer his consciousness to his avatar for good.
 In a ceremony similar to Grace's, Jake passes through the eye of Eywa ... and wakes up in his avatar with Neytiri watching over him.